Murdoch's Sun defies royals, prints naked Harry pics

 Kelvin MacKenzie, a former editor of the Sun, said Murdoch himself would have had to approve the decision to change tack.

-The media tycoon, who shut the News of the World over revelations staff had illegally accessed voicemails of celebrities, politicians and crime victims, has seen his own reputation tarnished and has been ostracised by leading British politicians who once courted his favour.
+The media tycoon, who shut the News of the World over revelations staff had illegally accessed voicemails of celebrities, politicians and crime victims, has seen his own reputation tarnished and has been ostracized by leading British politicians who once courted his favor.

 "A picture like that can't have been published without Rupert Murdoch getting involved," MacKenzie told BBC TV.